Epidurals are usually safe, but as with all medical treatments, side effects and complications can sometimes happen.

 After having an epidural, you may not be able to feel when your bladder is full because the epidural affects the surrounding nerves.

 A catheter may be inserted into your bladder to allow urine to drain away.
-Your bladder control will return to normal as soon as the epidural wears off.
+Your bladder control will return to normal when the epidural wears off.

-This can be a side effect of the pain relief drugs that may be used in your epidural.
+This can be a side effect of the pain-relief medicines that may be used in your epidural.

-Medication can be given to help the itching, or the drug in the epidural can be changed.
+Medicine can be given to help the itching, or the medicine in the epidural can be changed.

 It can be treated with anti-sickness medicines, or by raising your blood pressure if it's low.